What you’ll need, after the baby arrives, to care for yourself.

 My skin is so dry since giving birth.
 It was dry while pregnant and perhaps even more-so since… likely because of the colder temps.
 I love this body oil that a friend gifted me.
 This is the oil I use on my face.

 One of the best things we did was hire a sleep consultant to help with Thomas (who was simply NOT sleeping).
 It was MAJORLY helpful.
-We used Molly from Restfully.
-You can complete her pediatric sleep questionnaire and get connected with her within 24 hours.
-Be sure to Use coach code MOLLY1 to work with Molly directly and use promo code TERI10 for 10% off.
+We used Molly from Sleep Shore.
+Use promo code Teri10 for 10% off.

 Read Molly’s sleep tips in this post too!